Nefsen402/destam-dom/doc.md

 ## Children prop

 Every element can take in a `children` property that will be used to populate the children of an element.
+This property must always either be null.

 ```js
 const children = ['hello ', 'world'];